 I am a Director and the Chief Executive Officer of the CHA.
-Until recently I held the position of Treasurer.
-I Chair the CHA Research Group.
+I previously held the position of Treasurer.
+I chair the CHA Research Group.
 I also represent the CHA with the Gold Standards Framework, and have presented awards to qualifying community hospitals.
 I have also managed the CHA Innovations and Best Practice Awards Programme, which has involved evaluating applications, and visiting community hospitals throughout the UK.
-I am currently Vice-President of the Friends of Crowborough Hospital, in East Sussex and we were delighted to win a national award from the CHA in recognition of our support for the hospital and staff, and for our funding and management of the Social Day Service.
-In 2000 the Friends of Crowborough Hospital contributed matched funding of £1.5 Million to ensure the refurbishment of Crowborough Hospital as a modern 21st Century Community Hospital.
+I am a registered nurse, and until recently practiced in primary care.
+I have managed community hospitals across Suffolk.
+I have also managed healthcare in prisons, as part of a community trust contract.
+Contact Suzanne at email@example.com

 In the 1990s I led the campaign to create the Crowborough Birth Centre (MLU) which became a successful flagship unit.
 I have been proactive in supporting maternity services and birthing units, and as a co-founder of the Birth Centre Network UK, was an early advocate nationally for Midwife-led Care as a mainstream choice for women.
 In 2013 I was appointed MBE for services to midwifery and parents.
 With a BSc in Earth Sciences and a Post-graduate Masters degree in Economics, my career developed in the Food Industry in operational roles, in due course as Managing Director of some sizeable business supplying the major UK retailers.
 I am a member of the Institute of Directors and a Fellow of the Royal Society of Arts, Manufactures and Commerce.
 I now divide my time between paid Food Industry Consultancy work and voluntary roles working with Social Enterprises and Charities focused on health services.

 I have been involved in community hospitals in a number of roles including management, consultancy, development and research.
 In these various roles, I have visited over half of all community hospitals in the UK.
 I researched integrated care in community hospitals for my PhD at the University of Warwick.
-I am currently working with the Universities of Birmingham and Leeds on studies on community hospitals.
+I have worked with the Universities of Birmingham and Leeds on studies on community hospitals.
 I work regularly with NHS organisations, Leagues of Friends and community groups and in particular supporting innovations and developments.
 I also advise communities on consultations, proposals for change and new models of care.
 I am a reviewer for the National Institute for Health Research, and on the Editorial Advisory Board for the Journal of Integrated Care.
-I support the CHA/CHARM website as a resource for those concerned with the role, function and potential of community hospitals.
+I support the CHA website as a resource for those concerned with the role, function and potential of community hospitals.

 I have been involved with the CHA for many years, holding positions such as a Director, Chair and Vice-Chair and committee member.